expo/custom-expo-updates-server/README.md

 ---

 "key" in the Assets object is suppose to be the assets/ID_here from the /dist metadata.json. the launch assets dont need to have the "key" set, since they're launch assets.

+---

+# Publish stuff

+reads metadata.json, if not metro bundler, throw an error

+---

+# Tasks

+- [ ] Stuff you'd want to do, if you want to make this a real thing that works for you.